Whānau Friendly Space (Host) FAQs

 Once you’ve committed to being a He Wāhi Haumaru whānau friendly space:

-1. Regularly remind staff about your infant feeding friendly policy.
+1. Regularly remind kaimahi (staff) about your commitment to supporting infant feeding.

 2. Ensure the tohu remains visible and in good condition.

-3. Maintain a welcoming and supportive environment for breastfeeding whānau.
+3. Maintain a welcoming and supportive environment for breast/chestfeeding whānau.

 4. Address any concerns or feedback promptly and compassionately.